Leafwing-Studios/Emergence/design/src/water.md

 - immersion challenges: growing crops doesn't take more water, no floods, no rainfall, water from nowhere
 - river-centric design with high water sources seems quite fragile: hand-authored maps only

+### Oxygen Not Included

+In ONI, water is an essential resource.
+It comes in three forms: water, polluted water, and salt water and is regularly converted back and forth between them.

+It is used for:

+- sanitation
+- crop production (optional)
+- oxygen production (optional, but very effective)
+- heat exchange
+- luxury end products

+Water can carry germs, and is routinely recycled as part of gameplay to avoid spreading germs.
+Water also has a temperature, and water's role as a heat exchange fluid

+For better or worse, the water mechanics in ONI wildly violate conservation laws: it is possible to create water from nothing, and destroy it.
+To resolve this, geysers are a key feature, continually producing water.
+They can however be blocked to limit production.

 ## Gameplay value of water

 Water must: